googkit/googkit/README.markdown

 Scripts that are in it will be compiled and removed in production.

-### Using source map
+### Debug the Compiled Source
+If you want to debug compiled script, change `is_debug_enabled` to `yes` in `tools/tools.cfg`.
+If debug is enabled, you can use source map and debugging features by Closure Library in `debug/`, but it makes compilation slow.

+#### Using Source Map
-This kit support compilation with a source map (the source map file will be stored in `production/` as `script.min.js.map`).
-You can use [SourceMap V3](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit?pli=1), if your browser was support it.
+This kit support compilation with a source map (the source map file will be stored in `debug/` as `script.min.js.map`).
+You can use [Source Map V3](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit?pli=1), if your browser was support it.

+Additionaly, source map will be **NOT** stored in `production/` for obfuscation.

 Misc